Spanish invasion of Portugal (1762): The "Portuguese ulcer"

 The invaders were forced to split their forces in order to protect conquered strongholds, find food, and escorting convoys with supplies.
 The food for the army had to come from Spain itself, which made it vulnerable to attacks.
-Unless the Spanish army could quickly take Oporto, starvation would make their situation untenable.
+Unless the Spanish army could quickly take Porto, starvation would make their situation untenable.

-Oporto: the decisive campaign
+Porto: the decisive campaign

-A Spanish force of 3,000 to 6,000 men led by O'Reilly left Chaves, and advanced towards Oporto.
+A Spanish force of 3,000 to 6,000 men led by O'Reilly left Chaves, and advanced towards Porto.
 This caused great alarm among the British in the city, where their community had many stores with provisions and 30,000 pipes of wine waiting shipment.
-Measures for evacuating them were initiated by the British Admiralty, while the Portuguese governor of Oporto was ordered to leave the city (which he did not).
+Measures for evacuating them were initiated by the British Admiralty, while the Portuguese governor of Porto was ordered to leave the city (which he did not).

-But when the Spaniards tried to cross the River Douro between Torre de Moncorvo and Vila Nova de Foz Côa, they met O’Hara and his Portuguese force of hundreds of peasants with guns and some Ordinances, helped by women and children in the hills of the southern margin (25 May).
+But when the Spaniards tried to cross the River Douro between Torre de Moncorvo and Vila Nova de Foz Côa, they met O'Hara and his Portuguese force of hundreds of peasants with guns and some Ordinances, helped by women and children in the hills of the southern margin (25 May).
 In the battle that followed, the Spanish assaults were completely beaten off with losses.
 Panic took possession of the invaders, who made a hasty retreat and were chased by the peasants until Chaves (the expedition's starting point).
 In the words of the contemporaneous French general Dumouriez, who went to Portugal in 1766 to study the campaign of 1762 in loco, writing a famous report sent to the King of Spain and to the French foreign minister Choiseul:

-On 26 May, another part of the Spanish army that had marched from Chaves towards the province of Minho (Oporto being the final goal), engaged in battle with the Portuguese ordnances at the mountains of Montalegre and the outcome was similar: the Spaniards had to retreat with losses.
+On 26 May, another part of the Spanish army that had marched from Chaves towards the province of Minho (Porto being the final goal), engaged in battle with the Portuguese ordnances at the mountains of Montalegre and the outcome was similar: the Spaniards had to retreat with losses.